Pederson 3-run HR, Braves blank Brewers for 2-1 NLDS lead | Times Leader

 Snitker said Cox is “hanging in there” and said his visit “was good.
 He was all excited and jacked up about everything, that’s for sure.”

-Milwaukee and Atlanta have not announced starting pitchers for Game 4 on Tuesday at 5:07 p.m.
+Following the game, Snitker and Counsell would not announce starting pitchers for Game 4 on Tuesday at 5:07 p.m.
 Snitker said “everybody is in play” including Game 1 starter Charlie Morton, who would be pitching on short rest.
 A possible option for the Brewers is LHP Eric Lauer.
+Counsell said his Game 1 starter, Corbin Burnes, would not be his choice.